tjvsx/ipfs-pilets/README.md

 yarn ipfs-pilets-push ./dist/counter-1.0.1.tgz
 ```

-This will push the files into a hash-linked folder like:
+This will publish the files into a hash-linked ipfs folder like:

 * IPFS CID `Qm..`
   * PiletMetadata object